galenlim/hackthebox-htb-writeups/magic.md

 With the databse credentials, let's dump the database for further enumeration.

-[The php script here](https://gist.github.com/micc83/fe6b5609b3a280e5516e2a3e9f633675) offers a simple way to dump the database as mysql is not available.
+[The php script here](https://gist.github.com/micc83/fe6b5609b3a280e5516e2a3e9f633675) offers a simple way to dump the database as the mysql client is not available on the host.

 Replace the fields with the database credentials we gathered, and upload it.